MERG-DEV/CBUSESP32/README.md

 ## Hardware

-Supports the ESP32 CAN controller peripheral
+Supports the ESP32 CAN controller peripheral.
+An separate 3.3V CAN transceiver is required.

 ## Documentation